msrsaditya/Local-Transfer/README.md

 # Local-Transfer
 The fastest way to transfer files over a local network.
-Speeds are rate limited by physics and common sense.
+Speeds are rate-limited by physics and common sense™.

 ## Usage